the-tanvan/bios611-project1/Commands.md

 Insert text by pressing i and typing comment.
 Escape and save by pressing Esc + :wq

+Alternative

+git commit -m "Write your comment in here"

 git push

 ## Makefile Commands